Schedule C vs Schedule F: Which Form Does a Farm, Homestead, or Agricultural Business File? (2026)

 - Income averaging on Schedule J โ spread a boom year's income back over three prior years to soften a high bracket

-- The farmer estimated-tax rule โ if at least two-thirds of your gross income is from farming, you can skip quarterly estimated payments and instead pay in one installment (by the special March deadline) or file and pay in full by that date
+- The farmer-and-fisherman estimated-tax rule โ if at least two-thirds of your gross income is from farming or fishing, you can skip quarterly estimated payments and instead pay in one installment by January 15 โ or skip even that by filing your return and paying in full by March 1 (the next business day if it falls on a weekend).
+Those are two different escapes on two different dates, not one deadline

 - Weather-related sale deferral and crop-insurance timing rules